 The present recordings were made by balancing all the settings as well as I could

-Other MIDI performance systems may give a completely wrong impression of the piece.
+Other MIDI performance systems may give a completely different impression of the

 March 2012: Quicktime, for example, not only has different timbres and balance from